puutaro/CommandClick/md/developer/js_interface/JsCsv/read.md

 | csvPath | string | csv path string |
 | withNoHeader | string | `on`/`""` switch to put header |
 | limitRowNumSource | Int | low limit to read |

-## Result

-Save csv or tsv instance with tag, also header

 ex1) with header